gaboesquivel/gaboesquivel.com/content/blog/ticoblockchain-recap.md

 ---
 title: "TicoBlockchain 2019 Recap"
-subtitle: "Recapitulation of TicoBlockchain Conference 2019."
+subtitle: "Recapitulation of the First International Blockchain and Cryptocurrency conference in Costa Rica."
 date: 2019-02-10
-description: "Recapitulation of TicoBlockchain Conference 2019."
+description: "Recapitulation of the First International Blockchain and Cryptocurrency conference in Costa Rica."
 cover: /img/2019/02/ticoblockchain_eosio_workshop.jpg
 categories:
   - software development